woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 ## Alternatively...

-In the above instructions, we pass the entire cat object.
+In the above instructions, we pass the entire cat object calling it props.

 However, instead of passing the whole cat object: